7PM - 8PM // Cozby Library and Community Commons

 Jim is a proponent of Servant Leadership to facilitate leading, managing, and motivating the people and work teams he assists with in the department and the city.
 Jim also promotes the utilization of Problem-Oriented Policing to address crime issues and problem resolution.

 Bill is a past graduate of Eastfield College in Dallas, TX where he received an associate's degree in Criminal Justice.
 Bill continued his education and attended Lamar University where he graduated with honors obtaining his Bachelor Of Science Degree in Criminal Justice.
-He holds a Master Peace Officer License from the Texas Commission on Law Enforcement Standards and Education and is a graduate of the United States Department of Justice Drug Unit Commanders Academy Class Number 70.
+He holds a Master Peace Officer License from the Texas Commission on Law Enforcement Standards and Education and is a graduate of the United States Department of Justice Drug Unit Commanders Academy Class Number 70, the 64th Session of Senior Management Institute for Policing, and The Center For American And International Law's School of Executive Leadership.

 Bill is an avid believer in the philosophy of Problem Oriented Policing and feels privileged to serve the wonderful citizens of Coppell.